 That said, it’s possible to apply for both programs at the same time.
 But if the SSA denies your disability application, you could lose money you need each month just to live on.
 Here’s how to avoid that problem: Apply for SSDI first.
 Doing this establishes your protective filing date, which tells the SSA when you can start drawing benefits (if you’re approved).
 After you’ve done that, then apply for early retirement benefits.
 If you have enough Social Security work credits to retire right now, then the SSA will accept your request.
 If your SSDI application gets approved, you can start drawing your full Social Security retirement amount immediately.
 (The SSA will just pay you that amount in monthly SSDI benefits instead.)

-Bottom line: If you apply for early retirement before SSDI and get approved, then you’ll get reduced payments for the rest of your life.
+Bottom line: If you apply for early retirement before SSDI, then you’ll get reduced Social Security payments for the rest of your life.
+There is NO way to increase your benefits outside of going back to work again or the annual COLA in certain years.

 Can I Get SSDI Benefits After I Reach Full Retirement Age?